szeyick/AlexaWeatherSkill/README.md

 Example -

-Q - "Alexa, ask BOM what the weather is today"
+Q - "Alexa, ask BOM what the weather is today" <br>
 A - "The weather today in .... is ...."

 **Tomorrow's weather for the current location**